PrestaShop/prestashop.github.io/news/_posts/2021-12-14-prestashop-beyond-1-7.md

 tags: [news, version, 8.0]
 ---

 Five years ago, PrestaShop 1.7 was released to the world, introducing Symfony, the Classic theme and child theme features, interface improvements, and so much more.
 With each one of the eight minor versions that followed, 1.7 kept on growing both in features and stability.
-Its maturity is recognized by its success: with over with over 170,000 live shops detected at the time of writing, it’s the most popular PrestaShop version used in production shops on the web.
+Its maturity is recognized by its success: with over 170,000 live shops detected at the time of writing, it’s the most popular PrestaShop version used in production shops on the web.

 PrestaShop 1.7 also kickstarted an ambitious technical transformation towards what we call [The Future Architecture](https://build.prestashop.com/news/prestashop-in-2019-and-beyond-part-3-the-future-architecture/).
 Last year, we discussed [some concrete ideas](https://build.prestashop.com/news/from-legacy-to-future-architecture-connecting-the-dots/) to help make the project advance in that direction, some of which we had already started implementing in 1.7.
 As we explained in that article, the transformation PrestaShop envisions cannot be made in a single shot — there's a lot of work ahead of us, and it will take time.

 In 2018, we said we intended the migration of PrestaShop's Back office to Symfony to be completed within the lifetime of 1.7, so that we could start the next major version with a clean base.
-However, as we moved forward, we discovered that the migration was significantly more complex that we had originally imagined.
-And although enormous progress has been made during in the last five years, a lot is still to be done until we can call the project as finished.
+However, as we moved forward, we discovered that the migration was significantly more complex than we had originally imagined.
+And although enormous progress has been made in the last five years, a lot is still to be done until we can call the project finished.

 Although migration moves forward steadily, many refactoring projects (some of which are required to fix longstanding issues) keep getting pushed farther and farther into the future, waiting for the next major version.
 Does it make sense to block those projects for another five years until the migration is done?